-In the same vein as Gray's Anatomy for Students and Toronto Notes are the concise versions of Gray's Anatomy and all of medicine, here's our condensed explanations of some University policies which may directly impact you.
+In the same vein as Gray's Anatomy for Students being the concise versions of Gray's Anatomy, or Toronto Notes being the concise version of all of medicine, here are our condensed explanations of some University policies which may directly impact you.

-Mental Health Days-Off, Leave of Absence Forms and Conference leave #
+Mental Health-related Leave, Leave of Absence Forms and Conference leave #

 University policy permits you to take unplanned leave when needed for Mental Health reasons (along with other medical/compassionate/extenuating circumstances as described in the relevant forms).